slatedocs/slate/source/index.html.md

 `instruction` | string | The plaintext instruction of how to transcribe the attachment.
 `attachment_type` | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
 Describes what type of file the attachment is.
 `attachment` | string | The attachment to be transcribed.
 If `attachment_type` is `text`, then it should be plaintext.
 Otherwise, it should be a URL pointing to the attachment.
-`fields` | dictionary | A dictionary corresponding to the fields to be transcribed.
+`fields` (optional if using `row_fields`) | dictionary | A dictionary corresponding to the fields to be transcribed.
 Keys are the keys you'd like the fields to be returned under, and values are descriptions to be shown to human workers.
+`row_fields` (optional if using `fields`) | dictionary | If your transcription requires a transcription of a variable number of row items, then this dictionary describes the fields for these rows.
+The format is the same as `fields`.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a 15-minute response time.
-`row_fields` (optional) | dictionary | If your transcription requires a transcription of a variable number of row items, then this dictionary describes the fields for these rows.
-The format is the same as `fields`,

 ### Response on Callback